witchstit/witchst.it/survival_guide.md

 - **Cooking Stuff** See above for a short list of things you may want to bring.
 - **Food and Water**

-## Links for learning about winter camping:
+## Links for learning about winter camping

 You can skip the bits about an avalanche, and fitting everything in a backpack, but otherwise some great tips:
 https://www.rei.com/learn/expert-advice/winter-camping.html